-Train up A Child Publishing (TUACP) Daily Lesson Plans offer a modified Charlotte Mason style curriculum presented from a Reformed Christian worldview.
-The five Daily Lesson Plans courses available at this time (June 2018) integrate history, geography, reading skills, language arts, and fine arts lessons around chronological history themes.
+Train up A Child Publishing Daily Lesson Plans offer a modified Charlotte Mason style curriculum presented from a Reformed Christian worldview.
+The five Daily Lesson Plans (DLP) courses available at this time (June 2018) integrate history, geography, reading skills, language arts, and fine arts lessons around chronological history themes.
 Science lessons follow their own themes for each week.
 Memory work is taken from history, science, poetry, and Scripture.

 History lessons proceed from ancient to modern history within each year-long course.
 This is in contrast to similar programs that often cycle through narrower historical periods each year, usually revisiting the entire cycle every four years.

 The authors explain why they chose this approach: “After a year even your younger children will recall that the Middle Ages were the time of kings, knights and castles.
 They will remember enough the next year to be able to connect new information to the old information…which is the way we learn.
 Each year you may study different aspects of each historical period: One year, focus on the daily life or the prominent people.
 Another year, the battles or the technological and scientific achievements….Year builds upon year, layer by layer.” (https://trainupachildpub.com/history-cycle/)

 Christian content show up sporadically.
 The courses all start out with Creation (from the Bible) as the theme for the first era of history.
 Since courses each begin with Creation, they rely heavily on the Bible for at least the first two weeks.
 After that, biblical history is studied sparingly except at the end of each course.
 Author Dana Wilson explained to me that there is an average of about three weeks of biblical history (including some creation science study) and two weeks of church history (taught using Christian books) in each level—about five weeks per year with Christian content.